Credit: 2010 USCG CPO Patrick Kelly. BP Deepwater Horizon oil spill.

 Trainings

 We strengthen environmental justice leadership by working collaboratively to reduce toxic exposures from oil-chemical activities in frontline communities.
-Our trainings bring accessible science on the health risks and symptoms of oil-chemical pollutants and empower people to prepare for and respond to oil spills in their community to reduce toxic exposures.
+Our trainings bring accessible science on the health risks and symptoms of oil-chemical pollutants and empower people to reduce toxic exposures in their community from daily oil industry activities to oil-chemical spills.

 Science, Research & Public Education